raulmax319/sm64plus/README.md

 ## Changelog

-### v1.1.3 (18/04/2021):
+### v1.1.3 (23/04/2021):
 **Launcher:**
+- Added the new settings to the launcher.
+- Replaced "True" and "False" in the launcher with "On" and "Off".
+- Made it clearer when a setting has multiple options.
-- The launcher now tries to fix the broken texture issue automatically.
+- Made it so that the launcher now tries to fix the broken texture issue automatically.
+- Fixed the debug key combo that didn't work previously.

+**Additions:**
+- Added a "Default Monitor" setting for Windows.
+- Added "No Healing Mode", which only lets you heal by getting a Power Star.
+- Added "XL Mode" as a hidden setting, which replaces coins with potato chips.

 **Changes:**
-- Made it so that "Restore Mother Penguin's Sad Eyes" enables something else too.
-I wonder what...
+- Made it so that "Restore Mother Penguin's Sad Eyes" enables something else too. :)
+- Added an extra option for the "Moon Jump" setting that fixes the issues with it.
+- Increased the amount of damage taken from cold water in Hard Mode.

 **Fixes:**
+- Fixed broken explosion graphics.
+- Fixed the star inside the cage in Dire Dire Docks getting you stuck when you have "Stay in Level" on.
+- Made it so that the default graphics backend is always D3D11.
-- Fixed issues regarding Linux support, so the game finally compiles on Linux platforms.
+- Fixed issues regarding Linux support, so the game finally compiles under Linux.

 ### v1.1.2.1 (14/04/2021):
 **Fixes:**